javi-jimenez/gcodis/README.md

 - *perl* for debootstrap *pkgdetails*.
 - *debootstrap*, which can be installed previously.
 If the program isn't installable directly the install scripts download a version from Debian (ARCH=all) and install it system-wide.
 - *sha1sum* for debootstrap if installed from outside the system (the system is different to Debian or OpenWrt).
+- If you generate LXC containers AND ONLY IF you plan to run the container you need the LXC utilities.
+The script to run the container is *lxc-start* usually in the *lxc* package in Debian or *lxc-start* package in OpenWrt.

 Build Guifi-Community-Distro
 ----